alyt89/fc_goals_results/README.md

 - Top Scorer

     - Add 'Goalscorer(s)' column to the sheet and use this data to analyse the top scorer for a particular season.

+## Language and model used

+The app uses only Python language and is primarily a chain of user inputs that lead to relevant functions depending on the user's selection.

+Gspread API is used for the linking of the app and to the Google Sheets data for FC Goals as well as Gsprea methods.
+The Google Sheets data can be found on the following link:

+The Credentials from google.oauth2.service.account is also required in the run.py file to ensure relevant credentials can allow the pull and push of data between the app and the google sheets

+Within the past match data filter there are gspread methods used to access and filter the data appropriately to return the correct results.

+For loops and if statements are used to check against the user's selections and return the correct data to printed to the terminal.